4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 preferred/primary publication describing this Software.
 Examples include Digital Object Identifier (DOI), PubMed Central Identifier (PMCID), ArXiv.org ID etc,.

+.. note:: All Software related header lines are conditionally required for all other `Tables <#Tables>`_ in case Software is used for producing the reported results.

 Data Columns
 ------------